 That interview would have to be the weirdest I have ever taken.
-The interview panel comprised the five Committee members and the Secretary.
-The seventh member was the Speaker of the House, whose only purpose seemed to be to introduce everyone to me for he then picked up a newspaper and disappeared behind it for the rest of the hour and was seen and said no more.
+The interview panel comprised the Chairman of the Public Accounts Committee and one of his Committee members, the Committee Secretary, the Speaker of the House and his clerk.
+The Speaker of the House introduced everyone to me and then picked up a newspaper and disappeared behind it for the rest of the hour and was seen and heard no more.

-I was polite and answered questions as intelligently as I could, until one of the committee members asked me how much work I did on programmed performance budgeting.
-Quite frankly, i did nothing and said so.
+I was polite and answered questions as intelligently as I could, until the committee member asked me how much work I did on programmed performance budgeting (PPB).
+Quite frankly, I did nothing and said so.
 The fellow coloured up immediately and it was clear that he had had a hand in getting the program adopted.
-"Do you mean to say that the EWS are not taking PPP seriously?" he demanded.
+"Do you mean to say that the EWS is not taking PPB seriously?" he demanded.

-So I told him that there were two answers to his question.
-I told him of the assiduous work carried out by my colleagues in this area and, when he was breathing normally again, I reminded him that I had said there were two answers.
+I told him that there were two answers to his question.
+I then spoke of the assiduous work carried out by my colleagues in this area (quite frankly, a bit of an exaggeration) and, when he was breathing normally again, I reminded him that I had said there were two answers.

 By this time he was interested to know what the second answer was so I told him.
-"You realise, I suppose," I said, "that PPP cannot do what it is claimed to be able to do?"
+"You realise, I suppose, that PPB cannot do what it is claimed to be able to do?"
 And he was off again!
 It was mean of me, but I told him of the problems that had been experienced interstate wherever it had been applied, and why we lacked both the data and the motivations for it to work.